sh-tada/karate/README.md

+# karate
-# karate: Knowing AsymmetRic Atmosphere of Transiting Exoplanets
+**karate: Knowing AsymmetRic Atmosphere of Transiting Exoplanets**

-Convert chromatic transit variations (CTV) into four-directional spectra to explore atmospheric asymmetries in exoplanets.
+A tool for analyzing chromatic transit variations (CTV) to explore the atmospheric asymmetry of transiting exoplanets.